Do you ever notice patterns in people? Discover the reason behind it in this complete guide on the 7 universal archetypes.

 Kings/queens are less in their physical bodies than warriors and more in their heads.
 They are extremely tenacious and committed to their work.
 Like priests, people come to them for advice but kings are less concerned with inspiration and more concerned with leadership.
 People are often inspired by how hard-working they are but they aren’t really put on this planet to give motivational speeches.
 They’re here to lead.

 Kings/queens like to call the shots.
 While managing others may overwhelm the more empathetic priests and servers, kings thrive doing it.
 That’s how they create an enterprise.
-They are very decisive and can remove emotion out of the equation to get things done.
-They like to be busy at all times and have a hard time resting or letting go of control.
+They are very decisive and can remove the emotion from the equation to get things done.
+Their liking includes being busy at all times and having a hard time resting or letting go of control.
 They often do not trust others with their tasks and will run in over-drive to get things done their way.
 They’re always “on duty” and have a hard time with work-life balance.

 A lot of people see kings/queens are tyrannical, ruthless or authoritarian, though they are all not.
 Some kings take the more tyrannical route, using their natural gifts to impose over others.
 Other kings have server as a secondary role and are genuinely impassioned by helping others- they just do it on a larger and less direct scale.
 Kings can sometimes be bossy and headstrong because they know their way is right and do not want to ask for help.
 They have a hard-time admitting their own faults, even when it is out-right in their faces.